lyz-code/blue-book/docs/roadmap_adjustment.md

 - [Make a day plan](#make-a-day-plan)
 - [Follow the day plan](#follow-the-day-plan)
 - [Control your inbox](#control-your-inbox)

+This review could be done between 10 and 30 minutes.

 ### Get used to work with simple actions

 We'll start building a system that helps us not to die in agony at life aggressions with the spare energy left.

 One way to do it is to choose the tools to manage your life.
 Start small, only trying to manage the [step](#step) and [action](#action) roadmap adjustments.
 [The simplest action manager](roadmap_tools.md#the-simplest-action-manager) is a good start.